jhauh/dotfiles/README.md

 You'll want to install the gaps fork of i3 from https://github.com/Airblader/i3

-and maybe dmenu2 and vim and compton.
+and maybe dmenu2 and compton (which require adding PPAs).